Oelin/mdl-polynomial-regression/README.md

-# mdl-polynomial-regression
+# Polynomial Regression With MDL.

-Demonstrating how to use crude MDL to regularize polynomial regression models.
+We demonstrate. how to use crude MDL to regularize polynomial regression models.